lellasone/bouncing_ball_sim/README.md

 The system will run in near-realtime on most computers, although the collisions may take several seconds to execute.

-A vide of the system running can be found at: https://youtu.be/52hMzjg92e0
+A video of the system running can be found at: https://youtu.be/3ByWvNWflTY

 ![Picture of GUI](default_start.png)